 The Magalia area supports the District's second most populous area with about 13,000 people.
 The District owns two properties in this area.
 Coutolenc Park, with 300 acres of open space, nature trails, and a 20-acre archery range, is only a few miles away from the community of Magalia, but it is located on the opposite side of the Little Butte Creek canyon.
 Lakeridge Park was recently acquired by the District and is located west of Magalia Reservoir.
 This 25-acre site is already master planned for a variety of active use facilities.
 Improvements are anticipated to begin shortly, funded either by a pending grant or other District resources.
 Pine Ridge School is located in the center of lower Magalia.
-Paradise Recreation and Park District has a joint-use arrangement with the PUSD for access to the multi-purpose facility.
+Paradise Recreation and Park District has a joint-use arrangement with the PUSD for access to the multi-purpose facility at Pine Ridge.
+The District is currently working with the Paradise Irrigation District on installing a new boat launching facility at Paradise Lake.